deepomicslab/crux/docs/custom-components.md

 }
 ```

+The component should have a `render` function.
+Rather than writing a `function` manually,
+the framework provides a convenient tag `template` to compile a template into a render function.

 ?> The template's root component should be a `Component` or a custom component.
 If you only need to render a primitive element,
 simply wrap it in a `Component`.
 However, creating a custom component just to render a primitive element is not quite useful.
 You may want to create a new primitive component instead.

 ?> The template should not have `svg` or `canvas` definition because it is for a component rather than the whole visualization.

+## Registering New Components

 ## Accessing Props